patkenny225/Bellabeat/README.md

 ### **General Trends:**

-This line graph represents the average number of steps of our participants, by the day of week.
+This line graph represents the average number of steps for our participants, by the day of week.
 As we can see, there is a spike on Saturday, as well as early in the week, and a drop at the end of the work week and Sunday.
 It could be beneficial to gather additional qualitative data via surveys or other means, to discover what contributes to this pattern.
 One hypothesis could be that people are energized by the work week being over on Saturday and have additional free time, then rest on Sunday to prepare for the week ahead, are energized early in the week by their rest and the opportunities of a new week ahead, and then tired out by Friday.

 ![image](https://user-images.githubusercontent.com/108141441/184996885-8d842754-f8a5-49f4-945b-8e3a290836ee.png)